kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ### 4. Set up Jenkins Environment

-Jenkins assigns the initial admin password.
-This password can be found by logging Jenkins container.
+Now it’s time to set up your Jenkins environment.
+Jenkins assigns the initial admin password, which can be found by logging the Jenkins container.

-* Run the following command to get logs of Jenkins container.
+* Run the following command to obtain the logs of the Jenkins container:

->**Note:** The initial admin password can be found between stars.

 ```
 kubectl logs $(kubectl get pods --selector=app=jenkins -o=jsonpath='{.items[0].metadata.name}') jenkins
 ```

->**Note:** Installing suggested plugins can take a couple of minutes.
+>**Note:** The initial admin password can be found between the rows of asterisks.
-* Select the `'Install suggested plugins'` option.

-* Select the `'Continue as admin'` option.

-* Click the `'Save and Finish'` button.
+Now select the `'Install suggested plugins'` option.
+Continue by selecting `'Continue as admin'` and then click the `'Save and Finish'` button.

-Jenkins is ready to use.
+And just like that, Jenkins is ready to use.

 ![jenkins-first-set-up](./gif/jenkins-first-set-up.gif "Jenkins First Set up")

-Jenkins needs some credentials to fulfil a duty conveniently.
-Those credentials are needed by Jenkins to run properly,
+With Jenkins ready for use, the following credentials are needed for Jenkins to fulfill a duty conveniently and to run properly:

-* `'GitHub'` credentials to gain access to source code.
+* `'GitHub'` credentials to gain access to source code
-* `'DockerHub'` credentials to push built image to DockerHub.
+* `'DockerHub'` credentials to push a built image to Docker Hub
-* `'Kubeconfig'` file to gain access to Kubernetes cluster.
+* `'Kubeconfig'` file to gain access to a Kubernetes cluster

-`'GitHub'` and `'DockerHub'` credentials are kind of `'Username with password'`.
+`'GitHub'` and `'DockerHub'` credentials are type of `'Username with password'`.
 But `'Kubeconfig'` credential is type of `'Secret file'`.
-Remember in step 3, Kubeconfig file is downloaded and exported as environment variable to local computer.
+Remember in step 3, you downloaded the Kubeconfig file and it was exported as an environment variable to your local computer.

-* Run the following command to go to the `'Kubeconfig'` directory of that Kubernetes cluster.

->**Note**: KUBECONFIG environment variable should be set before running this command.(See: [Deploy Modified Jenkins Image to Kubernetes](#3-deploy-modified-jenkins-image-to-kubernetes))
+Now you need to go to the Kubeconfig directory of the Kubernetes cluster (the Kubeconfig environment variable should be set before running this command):
 ```
 $ cd $(echo $KUBECONFIG | awk '{split($0,a,"kube-config"); print a[1];}') && ls
 ```
 There should be two files in the directory.

-* `'<PEM-FILE>.pem'` file that stands for Privacy-Enhanced Mail is a file format for storing and sending cryptographic keys, certificates, and other data.
+* `'<PEM-FILE>.pem'` file that stands for Privacy-Enhanced Mail and is a file format for storing and sending cryptographic keys, certificates, and other data.

-* `'<KUBE-CONFIG>.yml'` file that is used to configure access to a cluster is sometimes called a kubeconfig file.
-This is a generic way of referring to configuration files.
+* `'<KUBE-CONFIG>.yml'` file is used to configure access to a cluster and sometimes is called a kubeconfig file, which is a generic way of referring to configuration files.

-Regarding to reference of `'<KUBE-CONFIG>.yml'` file to `'<PEM-FILE>.pem'` file, those two should be in the same directory.
-Nevertheless in Jenkins, there is no option to keep these two files in the same directory.
-For this reason, `'<PEM-FILE>.pem'` file should be embedded to `'<KUBE-CONFIG>.yml'` file.

-* Run the following command to copy those files in to the `'Desktop'` directory.
->**Note**: Copying process is not obligatory.
-This is done due to preservation of original files.
+Both files should be in the same directory.
+In Jenkins, there is no option to keep these two files in the same directory.
+For this reason, the `'<PEM-FILE>.pem'` file should be embedded into the `'<KUBE-CONFIG>.yml'`file.
+To do this, copy both files in to the desktop directory.
+The copying process is not obligatory but is done to preserve the original files.

->**Note**: Run this command in the directory that contains `'<PEM-FILE>.pem'` file and `'<KUBE-CONFIG>.yml'` file.
+Now run this command in the directory that contains the `'<PEM-FILE>.pem'` file and the `'<KUBE-CONFIG>.yml'` file.

->**Note**: Destination directory can be changed by editing `'/Users/$USER/Desktop'` part.

 ```
 $ for file in ./*; do cp $file /Users/$USER/Desktop; done;
 ```

+* If you’d like, the destination directory can be changed by editing `'/Users/$USER/Desktop'`.
-Go to the `'Desktop'` directory via terminal.

-* Run the following command to encode `'<PEM-FILE>.pem'` file as base64.
+Next, go to the desktop directory via the terminal.
+Encode the `'<PEM-FILE>.pem'` file as base64:

 ```
 $ base64 <PEM-FILE>.pem
 ```

 Copy the result and open the `'<KUBE-CONFIG>.yml'` file with a code editor.
-Find the `'certificate-authority: <PEM-FILE>.pem'` part and change it as `'certificate-authority-data: <BASE64-RESULT>'`.
+Find `'certificate-authority: <PEM-FILE>.pem'` and change it to `'certificate-authority-data: <BASE64-RESULT>'`.

 ![kube-config-editing](./gif/kube-config-editing.gif "Kubeconfig Editing")

-After this phase, `'<KUBE-CONFIG>.yml'` does not need `'<PEM-FILE>.pem'` file.
-Because it contains `'<PEM-FILE>.pem'` file.
+After completing the steps above, the `'<KUBE-CONFIG>.yml'` now contains the `'<PEM-FILE>.pem'` file.

-Go back to the Jenkins' dashboard and find the `'Credentials'` option in the left pane.
-After that, select the `'(global)'` option.
-Now, credentials can be added by clicking `'Add Credentials'` button in the left pane.

-* Add `'GitHub'` credentials as `'Username with password'` with ID `'github'`.
-* Add `'DockerHub'` credentials as `'Username with password'` with ID `'dockerhub'`.
-* Add `'Kubeconfig'` credentials as `'Secret file'` with ID `'kubeconfig'`.
+Now go back to the Jenkins dashboard and find the `'Credentials'` option in the left pane and select the `'(global)'` option.
+The credentials can be added by clicking the `'Add Credentials'` button in the left pane.
+First, add the `'GitHub'` credentials as `'Username with password'` with the ID `'github'`.
+Then add the `'DockerHub'` credentials as `'Username with password'` with the ID `'dockerhub'`.
+Lastly, add the `'Kubeconfig'` credentials as `'Secret file'` with the ID `'kubeconfig'`.

-Credentials are ready to use.
-Now that, some plugins should be installed.
-Jenkins has a wide range of plugin option.

->**Note:** Kubernetes CLI plugin is not mandatory.
-However, it eases the process.

-[Kubernetes CLI](https://plugins.jenkins.io/kubernetes-cli) allows you to configure `'kubectl'` in your job to interact with Kubernetes clusters.
+The credentials are now ready to use and now plugins need to be installed.
+Jenkins has a wide range of plugin options.
+The [Kubernetes CLI](https://plugins.jenkins.io/kubernetes-cli) plugin is not mandatory; however, it eases the process.
+Kubernetes CLI allows you to configure `'kubectl'` to interact with Kubernetes clusters.

-Go back to the Jenkins' dashboard and find the `'Manage Jenkins'` option in the left pane.
-After that, select the `'Manage Plugins'` option and choose the `'Available'` tab.
-There should be lots of available plugins in that tab.
+Let’s get that set up by going back to the Jenkins dashboard and finding the `'Manage Jenkins'` option in the left pane.
+Select `'Manage Plugins'` and then choose the `'Available'` tab.
+There should be a lot of available plugins in that tab.
 Search for the `'Kubernetes CLI'` plugin and install it.

-Jenkins is ready for the first landing!
+Hooray, Jenkins is ready for the first landing!

 ### 5. Create the First Jenkins Pipeline

->**Note:** In this step, a GitHub account that contains example files is needed.
-Example files are `'deployment.yaml'`, `'Dockerfile'`, `'index.js'`, `'Jenkinsfile'` and `'service.yaml'`.
+To create the first Jenkins pipeline, a GitHub account that contains example files is needed.
+Example files can be `'deployment.yaml'`, `'Dockerfile'`, `'index.js'`, `'Jenkinsfile'` or `'service.yaml'`.

-Go back to the Jenkins' dashboard and find the `'New Item'` option in the left pane.
-Enter an item name and choose `'Pipeline'` option.
+Navigate back to the Jenkins dashboard and find the `'New Item'` option in the left pane.
+Enter an item name and choose `'Pipeline'`.
+(An example project URL is `'https://github.com/kemallaydin/jenkins-example'`)

->**Note:** Example project url is `'https://github.com/kemallaydin/jenkins-example'`.
-* Choose `'GitHub project'` and type your project's url.
-* Find the `'Pipeline'` section and change the definition value from `'Pipeline script'` to `'Pipeline script from SCM'`.
-* Choose the `'SCM'` as `'Git'`.
+Choose `'GitHub project'` and type your project’s URL.
+Find the `'Pipeline'` section and change the definition value from `'Pipeline script'` to `'Pipeline script from SCM'`.
+For the `'SCM'` option, choose `'Git'`.

->**Note:** Example repository url is `'https://github.com/kemallaydin/jenkins-example.git'`.
-* Type your repository URL and choose the `'Github'` credentials.
+Now type in your repository URL and choose the `'Github'` credentials.
+(An example repository url is `'https://github.com/kemallaydin/jenkins-example.git'`)

 ![jenkins-first-pipeline](./gif/jenkins-first-pipeline.gif "Jenkins First Pipeline")

+Great!
+You’re now ready for the next step.

 ### 6. Integrate Jenkins and Slack

-Jenkins needs `'Slack Plugin'` to post notifications to a Slack channel.

-Go back to the Jenkins' dashboard and find the `'Manage Jenkins'` option in the left pane.
-After that, select the `'Manage Plugins'` option and choose the `'Available'` tab.
+To post notifications to a Slack channel, Jenkins needs the `'Slack Plugin'`.
+Go back to the Jenkins dashboard and find the `'Manage Jenkins'` option in the left pane.
+Select the `'Manage Plugins'` option and choose the `'Available'` tab.
 Search for the `'Slack Notification'` plugin and install it.

-After installing the plugin, instructions for Slack should be configured.

-* Get a Slack account: [Slack](https://slack.com/)
-* Configure the Jenkins integration by using Jenkins CI: [Jenkins CI](https://my.slack.com/services/new/jenkins-ci)

-After configuration, click on `'Manage Jenkins'` again in the left navigation, and then go to `'Configure System'`.
+Hopefully you’ve already created your Slack account.
+If not, [click here](https://slack.com/) to get started.
+Once you have a Slack account, configure the Jenkins integration by using [Jenkins CI](https://my.slack.com/services/new/jenkins-ci).
+After configuration, click on `'Manage Jenkins'` again in the left navigation and go to `'Configure System'`.
 Find the `'Slack'` section and add the following values:

 * **`Workspace`**: \<TEAM-SUBDOMAIN>
->**Note:** Create a secret text credential by clicking `'Add'` button.
 * **`Credential`**: \<INTEGRATION-TOKEN-CREDENTIAL-ID>
 * **`Default channel / member id`**: \<CHANNEL-NAME>

-Jenkins and Slack integration can be tested by clicking `'Test Connection'` button.
+If you’d like, you can create a secret text credential by clicking the `'Add'` button.
+You can also test the Jenkins and Slack integration by clicking the `'Test Connection'` button.

 ![jenkins-slack-integration](./gif/jenkins-slack-integration.gif "Jenkins Slack Integration")

 ### 7. Integrate Jenkins and GitHub

+To receive specified events to Jenkins from GitHub, you need to configure [Webhooks](https://developer.github.com/webhooks/).
 Webhooks allow external services to be notified when certain events happen.
 When the specified events happen, GitHub will send a POST request to Jenkins.
-Learn more in GitHub's [Webhooks Guide](https://developer.github.com/webhooks/).

-Go to your project repository on `GitHub`.
-Click on the `Settings` option in the right corner.
-Find the `Webhooks` option in the left pane.
-Click on `Add webhook` button.
-The payload URL is `http://<JENKINS-URL>:<JENKINS-PORT>/github-webhook/`
+To begin configuration, navigate to your project repository on GitHub.
+Click `Settings` in the right corner and find the Webhooks option in the left pane.
+Click the `Add webhook` button.
+The payload URL is `http://<JENKINS-URL>:<JENKINS-PORT>/github-webhook/`.
+An example URL looks like

->**Note:** Example payload URL is `http://169.47.252.31:30100/github-webhook/`

-Save the webhook.
+`http://169.47.252.31:30100/github-webhook/`.
+Make sure you save the webhook.

-After GitHub webhook configuration, GitHub will send specified events to Jenkins.
-Now, Jenkins should be configured to accept those events.
+Jenkins is now configured to accept events from GitHub and there’s only a few more steps to complete the Jenkins and GitHub integration.

-Go to the first pipeline's dashboard and click on `'Configure'` option in the left pane.
-Choose the `'GitHub hook trigger for GITScm polling'` option under the `'Build Triggers'` section and save the configuration.
+Head over to the first pipeline's dashboard and click the `'Configure'` option.
+Choose `'GitHub hook trigger for GITScm polling'` under the `'Build Triggers'` section and save the configuration.
+The pipeline should be triggered manually once to identify stages which are used in the Jenkinsfile.
+After that, the GitHub webhook can trigger the pipeline.

 >**Note:** <u>Pipeline should be triggered manually once</u> to be identified Jenkinsfile steps by Jenkins.
 After that, GitHub wekbooks can trigger the pipeline.